 "Interest Rate" shall mean, for any date, two percent (2%) over the per annum rate of interest equal to the prime lending rate as may from time to time be published in the Wall Street Journal under "Money Rates"; provided, the Interest Rate shall be compounded daily, and shall never exceed the maximum lawful rate permitted by applicable law.

+"Intra-Day Schedule Notice" shall mean any Schedule notice submitted/requested by Buyer after the Day-Ahead Schedule Notice deadline.

 "Losses" shall mean, with respect to a Party, an amount equal to the present value (using a discount rate of ___%) of the economic loss (exclusive of Costs), if any, to such Party resulting from the termination of its obligations with respect to this Agreement determined in a commercially reasonable manner.

 “Market Sources” shall mean any source of wholesale energy available to Seller other than the Facility.